oracletechcl/fireup_scanner/COLLABORATE.md

 In order for the above actions to run succesfully make sure that any feature branch has the following naming convention (where *'X'* signifies the review point number )
 - *feature/rp_X_X*

-For bugs and enhacements the following branch naming convention applies:
+For bugs and enhancements the following branch naming convention applies:
 - *bug/ISSUE_NUMBER*
-- *en/ISSUE_NUMBER*
+- *er/ISSUE_NUMBER*

 For branches relating to other forms of development use the following convention:
 - *development_type/ISSUE_NUMBER*